DioxusLabs/docsite/docs-src/0.6/src/guide/deploy.md

 Making native app distribution easier is a top priority for Dioxus Deploy!

-## Deploying your web apps
+## Deploy Requirements

 Dioxus web apps are structured as a Client bundle and a Server executable.
 Generally, any deploy provider that exposes a simple container will be sufficient for a Dioxus fullstack web application.

 Some providers like [Cloudflare Workers](http://workers.cloudflare.com) and [Fermyon Spin](https://www.fermyon.com/spin) provider WASM-based containers for apps.
 WASM runtimes are typically cheaper to operate and can horizontally scale better than a traditional virtual-machine based container.
 When deploying on WASM runtimes, you will need to create a WASM build of your server manually.

-Running our webserver is as simple as executing `./server`.
+Running the webserver is as simple as executing `./server`.
 Make sure to set the IP and PORT environment variables correctly:

 ![Serving a Server](/assets/06_docs/serving_server.png)